Family, Friends and Carers’ Cuppa

 This session is for anybody who has a loved one with pancreatic cancer.

 To enable everybody to share freely, this session isn’t suitable for people who are living with pancreatic cancer themselves.
+If you’ve had a diagnosis of pancreatic cancer, please join a Cuppa instead.

 What can I expect from the session?